 Human rights treaties have the same legal standing as the Constitution.
 Other international treaties of which Peru is a party have the same hierarchy as statutes.

-Congress makes laws.
+Unicameral congress makes laws.
 The executive has also limited power to issue executive orders that have the effect of law.

 Part of Peruvian legislation is organized through codes that cover specific subject matters.
 Some of them are: